 Winter is a magical time of year, but the season’s harsh side can be especially dangerous for older adults.

 By understanding how the cold affects seniors and taking the necessary precautions, you can stay warm and prevent illness and injury.
-Protect yourself during this winter with the following tips.
+Protect yourself during this winter with the following winter weather safety tips for seniors.

 Many people believe that dehydration is only a concern during the summer months.
 However, a variety of winter factors can cause moisture to leave our bodies quickly, leading to dehydration.
 Older adults are already at risk of dehydration because they naturally have less water in their bodies.
 They’re also more likely to have health conditions or take medicines that increase their risk of dehydration – like blood pressure medications that flush water from the body.
 Dehydration can also cause serious health issues in older adults.
 Stay hydrated by drinking water throughout the day, especially if you are or have recently been ill with a fever, vomiting, or diarrhea.